carp-lang/Carp/README.md

 <img src="https://github.com/eriksvedang/Carp/blob/master/img/temp_logo2.jpg" alt="Logo" align="right" />

+<i>WARNING!
+This is a research project and a lot of information here might become outdated and misleading without any explanation.
+Don't try it out just yet!</i>

 Carp is a small programming language designed to work well for interactive and performance sensitive use cases like games, sound synthesis and visualizations.

 The key features of Carp are the following: